anomepani/Asp.Net-Utility-Functions/README.md

 # Asp.Net-Utility-Functions
 This project is collection of most useful utility function for Asp.Net WebForm as well as Asp.Net MVC project.
 All this method is collected from Internet sources like stackoverflow.com so it will be useful to many developer at one place.
+I have also added DBHelper file which is used as data access layer in application.

 ##See listed below most useful functions